WanXcodinG/AutoComplete.Tasks.Galxe/README.md

 # AutoComplete.Tasks.Galxe

-Welcome to the `Galxe-AutoComplete-Tasks` repository!
+Welcome to the `AutoComplete.Tasks.Galxe` repository!
 This script is designed to automate various tasks on the Galxe platform, making your experience smoother and more efficient.

 ## Features 🌟